mikemcbride/new-jekyll-site/README.md

 1. First of all, you probably want to head over to `_config.yml` and update some settings there.
 2. You will also want to go into `_data/` and update both the settings and social files.
 3. In `_includes/disqus.html` - I typically use Disqus for comments because it's super easy.
 If you don't want it, remove the file and get rid of the import line at the bottom of `_layouts/post.html` and you're done.
 If you want to keep them, just update the `disqus_shortname` variable in the disqus include file.
-4. You'll likely notice that I don't include very much CSS here.
-That's because this uses [Tachyons](https://tachyons.io) for layout because it's awesome.
-If you don't like it, remove the link in `_includes/head.html`, but be aware that you will lose almost all styling and layout.
+4. This theme uses [Tachyons](https://tachyons.io) for layout.
+If you don't like it, remove the `_tachyons.pcss` partial and remove the `@import` from `main.pcss`, but be aware that you will lose almost all styling and layout.
 5. Update `package.json` if you want - the name field is intentionally left blank for you.
-Won't break anything if you leave it out, unless you want to publish your website to NPM, which would be bizarre.
+It won't break anything if you leave it out, unless you want to publish your site as an NPM package, which would be a little weird.
+6. Since you copied this instead of cloning, you'll need to `git init` if you want to keep this in version control.

 ## Contribute